kihw/organizer/README.md

-# Dofus Organizer - Linux Edition
+# Dofus Organizer - Windows Edition

-A modern Linux-compatible version of the Dofus Window Organizer, converted from the original AutoIt application.
+A modern Windows-compatible version of the Dofus Window Organizer, converted from the original AutoIt application.
 This application helps Dofus players manage multiple game windows efficiently with keyboard shortcuts, window organization, and a convenient navigation dock.

 ## Features